7068 vs 7075 vs 6061 Aluminum: What's the Difference?

 → Pushed for maximum strength in compact sections

-More zinc = higher strength, but also more difficult processing and higher cost
+Simple conclusion: more zinc means higher strength, but also more difficult processing and higher cost.

 Property6061-T67075-T6 / T6517068-T6511